 Can I sell only part of my note to generate a smaller taxable event?

 Yes.
 A partial note sale—selling a defined number of future payments rather than the entire note—generates a smaller, more controlled taxable event.
 This structure lets you raise capital and manage your tax position without surrendering the full income stream.
-Partial purchases are a legitimate exit tool; see your servicing records to confirm payment history documentation supports partial sale due diligence.
+Partial purchases are a legitimate exit tool; confirm your servicing records support the documentation requirements for partial sale due diligence.

 Does selling a note trigger installment sale recapture?